openhab/openhab1-addons/bundles/binding/org.openhab.binding.netatmo/README.md

 * `<CLIENT_ID>` Your client ID taken from your App at https://dev.netatmo.com/dev/listapps
 * `<SCOPE>` A list of devices and capabilities.
 The full scope would be `read_station read_thermostat write_thermostat read_camera access_camera`, see the [Netatmo Scope Documentation](https://dev.netatmo.com/doc/authentication/scopes) for more info.
 Please ensure that the variable is [URL encoded](http://www.w3schools.com/tags/ref_urlencode.asp) if your browser doesn't do it automatically, e.g. the URL encoded complete list of scopes would be `read_station%20read_thermostat%20write_thermostat%20read_camera%20access_camera`

 When entering the URL to your browser it will take you to the Netatmo Webpage asking you to authorize your application to access your Netatmo data.
 The page should look something like [this](https://dev.netatmo.com/images/dev/auth_app.jpg).
 After this step your Application should appear as an authorized application in your Netatmo profile.
-Please make sure it is there, the setup can not continue if your app is not authorized.
+Please make sure it is there, the setup cannot continue if your app is not authorized.

 ### 3. Retrieve a refresh token
 [Retrieve a refresh token](https://dev.netatmo.com/doc/authentication/refreshtoken) from Netatmo API, using e.g. curl.